-Pursuant to the administrative practice of the CSSF, the majority of the members of the board of directors of the management company (or delegate portfolio manager) must not be identical with the members of the board of directors of a UCITS (in form of a SICAV) or its management company (in case of an FCP).
+Pursuant to the administrative practice of the CSSF, the majority of the members of the board of directors of the management company (or delegate portfolio manager) must not be identical to the members of the board of directors of a UCITS (in the form of a SICAV).
+In case of an FCP, the board of directors of a delegate portfolio manager must not be identical to the members of the board of directors of its management company.